airportyh/fun-lang/README.md

 * stream to history file and forget history in memory to allow reclaiming of memory for app
 * be able to switch generator between debug mode and normal mode, so that I can compare performance with baseline
+* allow source view to automatically scroll to the current line (done)
 * fix fun expressions (done)
 * fix array display for more then one length contents (done)
 * for executable statements that are just a function call, don't pause again after the function evaluates(done)